 He received his B.A. from the University of Connecticut in 1975 and his law degree from St. Mary's University School of Law in 1978.
 He is a member of the American, Connecticut and Hartford County Bar Associations, as well as the Family Law and Employment Law Sections of the Connecticut Bar Association.
 He is also admitted to practice before the United States District Court.

-David has received numerous recognitions for his community activities including: Connecticut Jaycees Outstanding Young Citizen's Award (1983), CRCOG Regional Leadership Awards (1987 and 1990), CIGNA's Bloomfield High School "David Baram Scholarship" (1990), the Bloomfield Chamber of Commerce "Oliver Filley Award" (1995), the CT Valley USCJ Regional Leadership Award (2004), the Israel Bonds Leadership Award (2007), Rotary's Paul Harris Aware (2010), CT Forrest and Park Associations recognition for his authorship of the Land Use Recreation Immunity Bill (2011) and the Town Crier Award for COST (Council of Small Towns) for his legislation on the Land Use Recreation Immunity Bill (2012).
+David has received numerous recognitions for his community activities including: Connecticut Jaycees Outstanding Young Citizen's Award (1983), CRCOG Regional Leadership Awards (1987 and 1990), CIGNA's Bloomfield High School "David Baram Scholarship" (1990), the Bloomfield Chamber of Commerce "Oliver Filley Award" (1995), the CT Valley USCJ Regional Leadership Award (2004), the Israel Bonds Leadership Award (2007), Rotary's Paul Harris Award (2010), CT Forrest and Park Associations recognition for his authorship of the Land Use Recreation Immunity Bill (2011), the Town Crier Award for COST (Council of Small Towns) for his legislation on the Land Use Recreation Immunity Bill (2012), and the AARP Distinguished Service Award for his work on elder issues.

 David was named to the 2010 New England Super Lawyers list in the areas of Business/Corporate, Land Use/Zoning and Family Law, and was named to America's Most Honored Professionals 2011.